-- Be aware of the importance of attending school at a level that is relevant to their age and stage of development. - Follow our 'Code of Conduct' and always try to say 'I can' to make the most of all learning opportunities and experiences.
+- Be aware of the importance of attending school at a level that is relevant to their age and stage of development. - Follow our behaviour code and always try to make the most of all learning opportunities and experiences.

 Working alongside families we would request all parents and carers: